ctfdavis/use-next-query-params/README.md

                 setName('John Doe');
             },
             // optional; if you provide a custom `serialize` function, you should also provide a
-            // a custom `deserialize` function.
+            // a custom `deserialize` function used in the `onChange` function (as shown above).
 They should be inverses of each other.
-            // note that value here can be `undefined` or `null` if `optional` or `nullable` is set to true
             serialize: (value: string): string | undefined | null => {
                 // Do something with the value
                 // Typically, you would stringify the value return value;
+            }
+        },
+        age: {
+            value: age,
+            onChange: (value: number) => {
+                // Do something with the value
+                // Typically, you would deserialize the value from the url query to the desired state setAge(yourDeserializationFunctionForNumbers(value));
+            },
+            onReset: () => {
+                // Do something when the value is reset
+                // This will happen when `mode` is set to `reset` and the query parameter is removed from the url
+                // Typically, you would update the state to its default value setAge(30);
+            },
+            // optional; if you provide a custom `serialize` function, you should also provide a
+            // a custom `deserialize` function used in the `onChange` function (as shown above).
+They should be inverses of each other.
+            serialize: (value: number): string | undefined | null => {
+                // Do something with the value
+                // Typically, you would stringify the value return value.toString();
             }
         }
     });